Christopher Wheeler litigates high-stakes, complex civil cases with a focus on antitrust matters.

-Chris brings a deep background in economics and market regulation to his antitrust and complex litigation practice.
+Chris also brings a background in economics and market regulation to his antitrust and complex litigation practice.
 During the U.S. financial crisis, he served as vice president and deputy director of the Committee on Capital Markets Regulation, where he led one of the first investigations into the regulatory failures contributing to the crisis.
 Chris began his career at the Federal Reserve Bank of New York.